ktorio/ktor-documentation/topics/native_server.md

 * [HTTPS](ssl.md) without a reverse proxy is not supported
 * Windows [target](#targets) is not supported

+> Using the Ktor server in a Kotlin/Native project requires a [new memory manager](https://kotlinlang.org/docs/native-memory-manager.html).
+> Starting with the 2.2.0 Ktor version, the new Kotlin/Native memory manager is enabled by default.

 ## Supported targets {id="targets"}

 The following [targets](https://kotlinlang.org/docs/multiplatform-dsl-reference.html#targets) are supported for multiplatform projects: